Skip to content

 Beinn na h-Uamha — common questions

-Beinn na h-Uamha is rated 2/5 (moderate) on the OutdoorSCOT scale.
-The standard route covers about 11km with 770m of ascent and takes most walkers 3-5 hours.
-Terrain: Forestry path on the lower approach — well-maintained but can be muddy.
+On the OutdoorSCOT scale, Beinn na h-Uamha comes in at 2/5 — moderate.
+Expect roughly 11km and 770m of ascent on the usual route — 3-5 hours for most parties.
+Underfoot: Forestry path on the lower approach — well-maintained but can be muddy.

 Where do I park for Beinn na h-Uamha?